Wellesley College students vote to admit trans men, nonbinary students

-Students at Wellesley College, the elite Massachusetts women's college that counts Hillary Clinton and Madeleine Albright among its alumnae, voted on Tuesday night to make transgender men and nonbinary students eligible for admission in a non-binding ballot initiative.
+Students at Wellesley College, the elite Massachusetts women's school that counts Hillary Clinton and Madeleine Albright among its alumnae, voted Tuesday night to make transgender men and nonbinary students eligible for admission in a nonbinding ballot initiative.

-Despite this vote, Wellesley does not plan to change its admissions policies — which do not allow transgender men to enroll at the school — President Paula Johnson said in a statement released Wednesday.
+Despite this vote, Wellesley does not plan to change its admissions policies, which do not allow transgender men to enroll, school President Paula Johnson said in a statement released Wednesday.

 "Although there is no plan to revisit our mission as a women’s college or our admissions policy, we will continue to engage all students in the important work of building an inclusive academic community where everyone feels they belong," Johnson said Wednesday.

-Of the approximately 30 women's colleges that exist, several of the top schools — including Spelman, Scripps, Bryn Mawr, Barnard and Smith — have similar policies, mainly allowing admission only for students who identify as women.
+Of the approximately 30 women's colleges that exist, several of the top ones — including Spelman College, Scripps College, Bryn Mawr College, Barnard College and Smith College — have similar policies, mainly allowing admission only for students who identify as women.
 Wellesley was part of a slate of women’s colleges that in 2015 announced they would begin admitting transgender women.

-Mount Holyoke, also in Massachusetts, admits students regardless of gender, including transgender men and nonbinary students.
+Mount Holyoke College, also in Massachusetts, admits students regardless of gender, including transgender men and nonbinary students.

 Students demand stronger support for trans people